tgrospic/rnode-setup/README.md

 ## JVM diagnostics

 Docker Compose configuration contains Java options to enable JMX connection to JVM process.
 [VisualVM](https://visualvm.github.io/) GUI tool can be used to connect and monitor JVM parameters like CPU and memory usage, perform GC, etc.
+NOTE: To monitor Direct Buffer memory install _VisualVM-BufferMonitor_ plugin which can be found under _Tools > Plugins > Available Plugins_ menu.

 With SSH tunneling, JMX port can be made accessible to local machine where VisualVM is running at `localhost:9991`.